yaaase/stylr/README.md

 <code>stylr /path/to/directory --meta</code> also check for use of metaprogramming

+<code>stylr /path/to/directory --ignore=/path/to/directory/to_ignore</code> optionally ignore a particular directory

 <h4>Contributing</h4>

 Please feel free to contribute!
 There are issues and unimplemented features.
 I'd love any help I can get.
 Thanks!